illogik/mini-mam/ASSIGNMENT_NOTES.md

 - Build and deploy of services via Makefile
   - This was a manual step with the intention of implementing this in a ci/cd pipeline

-# Key changes to repo
+# Key Changes to Repo
 - Added ci build/push to the Makefile
 - Pulumi code stored in [pulumi](./pulumi)
 - K8s manifests stored in [k8s](./k8s)